vatesfr/xen-orchestra/docs/contributing.md

 ## Documentation / Code

-Using GitHub fork/pull-request feature, you may send us some fixes or enhancements.
+Using the GitHub fork/pull-request feature, you may send us fixes or enhancements.

 Please, do explain:
 * what you are fixing (issue number if available);